 If you want some of your rooms to have a different personality, you can use wallpaper.
 There are now easy-peel-off types that offer convenience when you want to change the look again.
 Even when choosing patterned wallpaper, opt for relaxing colors.
 Natural materials, such as stone, brick, and wood, also evoke a natural environment and make good wall accents in rooms.
 If you do not have these in your home, you can still create the look by using peel-and-stick faux brick wall panels or faux wood panels says ninthandvine.com.

 To add further interest to your color scheme, you can add complementary or contrasting colors through soft furnishings like sofa covers, throw pillows, sofa throws, and bed linen.
 Stay with soothing colors even if they are in contrast with your walls.

 Natural and Artificial Light

 A home must have as much natural light as possible.
 Do not obstruct your windows.
-Invest instead in window glass films that allow in natural light and enable you to keep both your view and your privacy by having high exterior reflectivity.
+Invest instead in window glass films that allow natural light and enable you to keep both your view and privacy by having high exterior reflectivity.

 More Breathing Space

-Feeling cramped creates emotional stress but you can increase your living space even without building additional rooms.
+Feeling cramped creates emotional stress, but you can increase your living space even without building additional rooms.
 By simply decluttering and decreasing the number of things you have in your home, you create more elbow room.
 Do a ruthless streamlining and narrow down your belongings to necessities and meaningful objects you cannot live without.